Curiosity Stream: History

 In November 2020, Indian pay-TV and OTT provider Tata Sky partnered with the company to bring its content to Tata Sky's subscribers via binge+.
-The programs were also made available to Tata Sky DTH customers as a linear channel.

-In May 2021, the company acquired One Day University, an adult education platform that features lectures from university and college professors.
-In July 2021, Curiosity Stream partnered with German TV channel Spiegel TV to offer a linear channel in Germany, Austria and Switzerland.
+The programs were made available to Tata Sky DTH customers as a linear channel.
+In May 2021, the company acquired One Day University, an adult education platform which features lectures from university and college professors.
+In July 2021, Curiosity Stream partnered with German TV channel Spiegel TV to offer a linear channel in Germany, Austria, and Switzerland.
+In August 2021, the company acquired Now You Know Media, parent of Learn25.

 In August 2021, the company announced a rebranding including the shortened name for its parent company, Curiosity, which is composed of Curiosity Stream (streaming service), Curiosity Channel (linear channels), and Curiosity Studios (originals production).
 The streaming service was also retitled from CuriosityStream to Curiosity Stream.

-They have had a long-standing promotion with Nebula to promote a bundle subscription for both services, which has led to a substantial growth of parts of both services, and it was announced in September 2021 that Curiosity bought a minority share of Nebula, valuing the company at over $50 million.

-As of July 2022, the service costs $19.99 a year of the HD plan.
+Curiosity bought a minority share in Nebula in 2021, valuing Nebula at over $50 million.
+A bundle subscription for both services was available from 2021 to 2023, which boosted the growth of both.
+Nebula became unbundled from Curiosity Stream's plans beginning 2024, though one year of access would still be provided to subscribers that renewed by the end of 2023.
+Before a price increase in 2022, the service was offered at $19.99 per year for the standard annual subscription.
+As of May 2023, the standard annual subscription was $39.99.
+On February 6, 2024, Curiosity Channel was dropped by the streaming service Frndly TV.
+Frndly TV had carried the channel since 2020.

 Programs

 The service offers on-demand content and linear, live TV-style streams from its VoD catalog.
 Programs cover factual content including science, history, mathematics, technology, robotics, and nature.
-It also offers content for children and original programming, along with a Kids Mode option to filter out inappropriate content.

-In June 2020, Curiosity Stream signed a partnership with wildlife production company Doclights to add 50 original nature documentaries to SVOD and pay-TV platforms.
-Programs include Cheetah: Beating the Odds; Hidden Australia; These Birds Were Made for Walking; Jaguar: King of the Jungle; Magical Fjords; Meet the Meerkats; Meet the Marsupials; Puma: The Ghost Cat; and, Sloth Bear: Birth of A Prince.
+It offers content for children and original programming, along with a Kids Mode option to filter out inappropriate content.
+In June 2020, Curiosity Stream signed a partnership with wildlife production company Doclights to add 50 original nature documentaries to SVOD and pay TV platforms.
+Programs include Cheetah: Beating the Odds; Hidden Australia, These Birds Were Made for Walking; Jaguar: King of the Jungle; Magical Fjords, Meet the Meerkats, Meet the Marsupials; Puma: The Ghost Cat; and Sloth Bear: Birth of A Prince.